Personal Branding Strategies for Authors

-Every time you are inspired by a conversation, a podcast, an article, or you just randomly have a good idea—write it down.
+Every time a conversation inspires you, a podcast, an article, or you just randomly have a good idea—write it down.
 And, here’s the key, check in on your ideas once a week and create a system for putting these good ideas to work.
 Every ah-ha moment is another building block in the foundation of your brand’s success.
-That foundation must be content-driven, and this habit of collecting ideas will pay off is spades.
+That foundation must be content-driven, and this habit of collecting ideas will pay off in spades.

 - Create Your Personal Roadmap

 Remember your success line?
 Now it’s time to build the roadmap that will guide you to the end of the line.
-Create a plan to meet those milestones and schedule them out for the next year.
-Things like content creation, networking, article submissions, speaking, and social media.
+Create a plan to meet those milestones and schedule them for the next year—things like content creation, networking, article submissions, speaking, and social media.
 Remember your budget.
-Don’t over commit, or your plan will not be sustainable.
+Don’t over-commit, or your plan will not be sustainable.

-Even just a rough idea of where you are going helps you get there eventually, but a solid plan (a roadmap) ensures that you not only get there, but that you get there on time and on budget.
+Even just a rough idea of where you are going helps you get there eventually, but a solid plan (a roadmap) ensures that you not only get there but that you get there on time and budget.
 Plus, a solid roadmap ensures that nothing slips through the cracks.

 Reverse engineer your success plan to build notoriety and credibility.
 Begin with a list of speaker goals: how much money will you be paid to speak, where will you speak, how frequently will you speak, and what will you speak on?
 Research the people who are already speaking at that level.
 What do their brands look like?
 Where do they contribute content?
 Who endorses them?
 Who follows them?
 And so on, and so on.